gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 systemctl restart docker.service
 ```

-If you're not on Ubuntu or Alpine, check your operating system
+If you're not on Ubuntu or Alpine, read your operating system's documentation
-and the Docker documentation for the commands to run.
+to find the appropriate commands to install the trusted certificate.

 Depending on your version of GitLab Runner and the Docker host environment,
 you might also have to disable the `FF_RESOLVE_FULL_TLS_CHAIN` feature flag.